ARMmbed/mbed-os-5-docs/docs/reference/api/storage/StorageLite.md

 ## Usage

-### Setup And Configuration (TBD)
-Enabling StorageLite and configuring it for your board TBD (define standby/active areas addresses and size, define max num of files, etc..)

 ### Using StorageLite
 First define a Block Device and define the maximum number of files you want StorageLite to support.
 Next, create an instance of StorageLite and initialize it with the above Block device and max files setup.
 Then you can start saving new files and getting their data.
 ``` c++